VaultVulp/pipenv-ubuntu/README.md

 # pipenv-ubuntu
-Ubuntu based images with python and pipenv
+Ubuntu based image with preinstalled python and pipenv.